willyfox07/Employees_data_base/documentation/Software Requirements Specifications.md

 - The number of employees - how mane employees in this dapetment;
 - Head - head of department;
 - Location - where this department located.
+- Average salary - the average salary among the employees of the department

 **Filtering by location:**